Hypario/Router/README.md

 $router->get('/', 'handler', 'index'); # creates a route called index
 ```

-I can now generate a uri to my index which will return `/`
+I can now generate an uri to my index which will return `/`

 ```php
 $pathToIndex = $router->getPath('index');